-During Senior Leadership Team (SLT) meetings this week we have been preparing for an upcoming recruitment process – a pivotal part in our school’s next step to achieving ‘outstanding provider’ status (awarded by Ofsted in the United Kingdom).
-Coinciding with this I have been reading numerous articles, blogs and internet feeds on “perfect applications”, “how to get your first job” and “securing promotion”.
-Then, within 3 days of each other, 2 ex-students and 1 ex-colleague asked me for advice on their first or next Physical Education job.
-I asked them all the same question, “what have you read already?”
-They all replied the same, “lots! but nothing PE specific”.
-And so my first blog was born; some great tips on getting that Physical Education job.
+During Senior Leadership Team (SLT) meetings this week, we have been preparing for an upcoming recruitment process – a pivotal part of our school’s next step to achieving ‘outstanding provider’ status (awarded by Ofsted in the United Kingdom).
+Coinciding with this, I have been reading numerous articles, blogs, and internet feeds on “perfect applications”, “how to get your first job”, and “securing promotions”.
+Coincidentally, within 3 days of each other, 2 ex-students and an ex-colleague asked me for advice on their first or next job teaching physical education!
+I began by asking them all the same question, “what have you read already?” and they all replied, “Lots! but nothing PE teacher specific”.

-All of the advice and tips mentioned here are taken from real life experiences and many of the job prevention hindrances have been seen by myself on multiple occasions, and although this is by no means an exhausted list (please do share your own views/experiences), this hopefully serves as a starting point to help people avoid making the same mistakes I have seen made before.
+All of the advice and tips mentioned here are taken from real-life experiences, and many of the job prevention hindrances have been seen by myself on multiple occasions, and although this is by no means an exhausted list (please do share your views/experiences), this hopefully serves as a starting point to help people avoid making the same mistakes I have seen made before.

-1. Plan for all learners to be successful
+1. Plan for all learners to be successful in their PE class

-You will need to know the information similar to any other subject (e.g. KS2 (Key Stage 2) levels, reading ages, SEND (Special Educational Needs and Disability) information, G&T (Gifted and Talented) numbers etc).
-However, you will also need to know information only the PE department themselves will be able to tell you.
-For example, any expected non-participation (you should plan sensibly for non-doers!), how the micro-populations affect PE lessons, (e.g. SEN (Special Educational Needs) students categorised as SA (School Action) or SA+ are very likely to be in your high attaining band).
+You will need to know the following information: KS2 (Key Stage 2) levels, reading ages, SEND (Special Educational Needs and Disability Information), G&T (Gifted and Talented) numbers etc. Additionally, you will also need to know information only the PE department themselves will be able to tell you.
+For example, any expected non-participation (you should plan sensibly for non-doers!), how the micro-populations affect PE lessons (e.g. SEN (Special Educational Needs) students categorised as SA (School Action) or SA+ are very likely to be in your high attaining band).

-2. Space, equipment and set up
+2. Space, Equipment and Set up

-3. Be a role model
+3. Be a Role Model

 4. Past vs Future

-5. Be honest and genuine
+5. Be Honest and Genuine

-Make sure you know the numbers of the school you are on interview for too – headline figures are ok, but knowing percentages of attainment bands and areas of strength and development from a recent Ofsted report will show you have done some research.
-You will not be expected to know everything or have all the answers but you will be expected to have done some homework! #ControlTheControllable
+Make sure you know the numbers of the school you are interviewing for too – headline figures are ok, but knowing percentages of attainment bands and areas of strength and development from a recent Ofsted report will show you have done some research.
+You will not be expected to know everything or have all the answers, but you will be expected to have done some homework! #ControlTheControllable

 Finally, I will close with a final thought which happened very recently (and may help in the closing stages of your interview).
 Note: It was not a PE job interview.
-When interviewing four candidates for the same job they were all asked “what do you consider to be your areas of weakness?”
-(A very common question) All four provided a similar response along the lines of “I am a perfectionist and I work too hard” (or words to that effect).
+When interviewing four candidates for the same job, they were all asked, “what do you consider to be your areas of weakness?”
+(A very common question) All four provided a similar response along the lines of “I am a perfectionist, and I work too hard” (or words to that effect).

 I appreciate this is just a basic list, and I really do not wish to patronise anyone, but I promise you in the past 7 years I have seen all the explained behaviours.
 Please add to this list, use it as a starting point and to your advantage in securing your dream job.
-Good luck!